Ludwig9392/RES-SMTP-Labo-03/README.md

 ### messages

 In this file, you need to write a list of messages you want to send in the pranked e-mails of your prank campaign.
-Just be sure to begin all your messages by "Subject: <insert the name of your subject>" with two new line caractère.
+Just be sure to begin all your messages by a subject "<insert the name of your subject>" with two new line caractère.
 When you have finished writing a message, add a new line and write "***" to serparate this message from the next message you will add.

 For all these cases there is already an example in the configuration files, so feel free to inspire you from that.